 Apart from the odor, the bacteria and germs on the rugs may transfer to the towels and pose a health risk to you.

-5. Bath mats and towels are made of different materials
+5. They are made from different materials

-Every item has a tag which you should read to see washing instructions.
+Every item has a tag which you should read to see the washing instructions.
 This varies based on the material of the mat or towel.

 You will find that some materials can only be hand washed while others can be machine washed.